pachyderm/pachyderm/doc/cookbook/cron.md

 ## Cron Example

 Let's say that we want to query a database every 10 seconds and update our dataset every time the pipeline is triggered.
-We could do this with a non-incremental `cron` input as follows:
+We could do this with `cron` input as follows:

 ```
   "input": {